AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * When server-time and machine-time are in different time zones, scheduled publish time displays server time in Touch UI, whereas in Classic UI, machine time is displayed (NPR-32077).

-* AEM Sites fails to open a page with a suffix in the URL (NPR-32072).
+* Experience Manager Sites fails to open a page with a suffix in the URL (NPR-32072).

 * When a user edits a Content Fragment, a deleted variation of the Content Fragment is restored (NPR-32062).